MicrosoftDocs/win32/desktop-src/DirectShow/cbasevideowindow.md

 ---
-Description: 'The CBaseVideoWindow class implements the IDispatch methods of the IVideoWindow interface.
-The remaining IVideoWindow methods are left as pure virtual methods, and must be implemented by a derived class.' ms.assetid: 'b6acec98-cff7-46ee-abd7-77f0b7ac3b9d'
+Description: The CBaseVideoWindow class implements the IDispatch methods of the IVideoWindow interface.
+The remaining IVideoWindow methods are left as pure virtual methods, and must be implemented by a derived class. ms.assetid: b6acec98-cff7-46ee-abd7-77f0b7ac3b9d
 title: CBaseVideoWindow class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseVideoWindow class

 ![cbasevideowindow class hierarchy](images/wctrl01.png)

-The `CBaseVideoWindow` class implements the **IDispatch** methods of the [**IVideoWindow**](ivideowindow.md) interface.
+The `CBaseVideoWindow` class implements the **IDispatch** methods of the [**IVideoWindow**](/windows/win32/Control/nn-control-ivideowindow?branch=master) interface.
 The remaining **IVideoWindow** methods are left as pure virtual methods, and must be implemented by a derived class.

 The **IDispatch** methods in this class are standard implementations, and are not described in detail here.